 13 September Gidsken Jakobsen registered her airline Bergens Aero A/S in the trade register of Bergen.
-The stock capital was fast as possible.
+The stock capital was lake Tyinsjøen with two Spanish tourists.
+They had arrived by car from Spain, and they wanted to see Norway as fast as possible.
 They were flown across the Jotunheimen Mountains to Tyin, landed on the lake, had freshly caught fish, before they returned to Oslo via Sogn and the fjords.
 The trip lasted for three hours.